19 Powerful Ways to Grow a Travel YouTube Channel in 2025

 Here’s what I’ve learned after years of doing this YouTube thang: growing a YouTube channel isn’t about having the fanciest gear or visiting the most exotic locations.
 It’s about finding your voice, staying consistent and not burning out in the process.
 Let me walk you through what actually works in 2025, because YouTube has been changing with more tools to help creators actually succeed.

-As my travel channel still grows a passive income from YouTube videos as old as 10 years, I still work on my channel behind the scenes.
-I’ll write more about burnout in another post, as with growing pressures for creators to post, it takes a toll for solo creators.
+As my travel channel still grows a passive income from YouTube videos as old as ten years, I still work on my channel behind the scenes.
+But as a solo creator, I have to work on scaling back priorities and tasks to reduce overwhelm.
+I’ll write more about burnout in another post, as with growing pressures for creators to post, it takes a toll for solo creators like myself.

-I’ve tried to post some videos this year, but when freelance filming and video tech work ramped up, I had to choose the immediate paycheck over a passive one.
-Working as a video freelancer can pay as much as a brand campaign and I don’t have to wear multiple hats.
+I’ve tried to post some videos this year, but when freelance and video tech work ramped up, I had to choose direct payment over a passive one.
+Video freelance is one of my income streams, it complements YouTube (I’ll talk more about revenue streams in another post too).

-For now, i’m taking a sabbatical until full recovery but I still offer YouTube channel/brand audits & mentorship sessions when my schedule allows.
+For now, i’m taking a sabbatical until full recovery but I still offer YouTube channel audits & YouTube mentorship sessions when my schedule allows.

 This post may contains affiliate links but as always, I only offer my honest opinions.

-How to grow your YouTube channel in 2025
+19 Ways to grow your travel YouTube channel in 2025

 Pick a lane that excites you because you’ll be living in it for a while.
 Your niche shapes everything- your editing style, your thumbnails and even how you talk to the camera.

-I know the YouTube algorithm can feel like it demands constant uploads, but here’s the reality- pushing out mediocre eh content – like what creators do during Vlogmas -just to “feed the algorithm” is a waste of your time and money.
+I know the YouTube algorithm can feel like it demands constant uploads and trends, but here’s the reality- it really wants high watch retention, which means you need to create videos that feed “value” to audiences.
+Pushing out mediocre content – like what creators do during Vlogmas – just to “feed the algorithm” is a waste of your time, energy and money.
 If you’re hiring an editor (and we’ll get to that), you’re literally throwing away cash on videos that won’t perform.

 Grab my YouTube Accelerator checklist and start growing your channel today!

-3. Invest in Camera Equipment that fits YOU
+4. Invest in camera equipment that fits YOU

 I’m begging you- do not drop thousands on a cinema camera when you’re just starting.
 I see so many aspiring creators buying the same setup as someone with 500K subscribers, then getting overwhelmed and quitting within three months.

-PS you don’t need an expensive Rode GO mic – I have one because I like options!
-I still prefer to my cheap $7 two-person lav mic kit with standard 3.5mm jack.
-It is easy, hard-lined to your camera/phone, no bluetooth pairing required!
+PS You don’t need an expensive Rode GO mic – although I have one because I followed the hype!
+But I still prefer to my cheap $7 two-person lav mic kit with standard 3.5mm jack.
+It is easy, hard-lined to my camera/phone, no bluetooth pairing required!
 Requires an $7 adapter for iPhone.
 If you decide YouTube is not your jam, you are out $14 and can use this for interviews and social media videos in the future!

 vlogging with my cheap lav mic kit